Fiserv/ipg-na/docs/3dsecure-md/SOAPAPIIntegration.md

 This flow is triggered, when the transaction is not considered as low risk or in case the issuer requires additional authentication of the cardholder.
 The whole process starts with initial Sale transaction request until the step where 3DS Method is displayed.

-Once the 3DS Method call has been completed, you need to notify the Gateway that the authentication process can continue by submitting the ‘Secure3DMethodNotificationStatus’ element as explained in Frictionless Flow.
+Once the 3DS Method call has been completed, you need to notify the Gateway that the authentication process can continue by submitting the ***Secure3DMethodNotificationStatus*** element as explained in Frictionless Flow.

 Examples of transaction request and responses can be found here: [Challenge Flow](?path=docs/3dsecure-md/ChallengeFlow.md)

 In the next step you need to POST the data to the indicated URL usually implemented as auto-submit form.
 This needs to be implemented within your website.
-We recommend you to POST the challenge request element without capitals (e.g. ‘creq’) to avoid any problems in a communication with the ACS.
+We recommend you to POST the challenge request element without capitals (e.g. ***creq***) to avoid any problems in a communication with the ACS.

 ```{r}